-The CMS then makes the content available as a “service” through an API and it is up to the developer to create and develop the “presentation tier”.
+Content as a Service allows content to be created and stored within the CMS, and then channeled to any platform via APIs and it is up to the developer to create and develop the “presentation tier”.
 This presentation tier might be a website, a mobile app, or a feed into a device’s interface

 This separation between content itself and its presentation is at the core of the CaaS philosophy.

 This separation means with RESTful APIs you can, for instance, deliver the same content that serves both your website to an iOS or Android app.